Siege of Edessa (1144): Background

-The County of Edessa was the first of the crusader states to be established during and after the First Crusade.
-It dates from 1098 when Baldwin of Boulogne left the main army of the First Crusade and founded his own principality.
+The County of Edessa was the first of the Crusader states to be established during and after the First Crusade.
+It dates from 1098 when Baldwin of Boulogne left the main army of the First Crusade and founded a principality.

-Edessa was the most northerly, the weakest, and the least populated; as such, it was subject to frequent attacks from the surrounding Muslim states ruled by the Ortoqids, Danishmends, and Seljuk Turks.
+Edessa was the most northerly, the weakest, and the least populated.
+As such, it was subject to frequent attacks from the surrounding Muslim states ruled by the Artuqids, Danishmends, and Seljuk Turks.
 Count Baldwin II and future count Joscelin of Courtenay were taken captive after their defeat at the Battle of Harran in 1104.
 Joscelin was captured a second time in 1122, and although Edessa recovered somewhat after the Battle of Azaz in 1125, Joscelin was killed in battle in 1131.
-His successor Joscelin II was forced into an alliance with the Byzantine Empire, but in 1143 both the Byzantine emperor John II Comnenus and the King of Jerusalem Fulk of Anjou died.
+His successor Joscelin II was forced into an alliance with the Byzantine Empire, but in 1143, both the Byzantine emperor John II Comnenus and Fulk of Jerusalem died.
 John II was succeeded by his son Manuel I Comnenus, who had to deal with consolidating power at home against his elder brothers, while Fulk was succeeded by his wife Melisende and his son Baldwin III.
 Joscelin had also quarreled with Raymond II of Tripoli and Raymond of Poitiers, leaving Edessa with no powerful allies.